SandSux/SciFi_Conky_HUD/README.md

 ## Dependencies

-    - Conky with LUA support and Cairo bindings.
+    - Conky-all package with LUA support and Cairo bindings.
     - Openweathermap API Key
     - jq
     - lm-sensors

 **Install JQ**

 JQ is a lightweight, command line JSON processor.
-Though it can be installed via `sudo apt install jq` we will need to to inform your system as to where to find jq first by adding the appropriate repository to our `sources.list` file.
-[More information](https://stedolan.github.io/jq/download/)

-1. Open your `sources.list` file in your favorite text editor

-  `sudo vim /etc/apt/sources.list`

-2. Add the following line to the bottom of your `sources.list` file:

-  `deb http://us.archive.ubuntu.com/ubuntu vivid main universe`

-3. Then run:
+If Aptitude (apt) can't find it in your existing repositories, you may need to add the line manually to your `sources.list` [More information](https://stedolan.github.io/jq/download/)

+1. Run:

   `sudo apt-get update`

-4. Now you can issue your install command:
+2. Install jq:

   `sudo apt-get install jq`